Ph1lt3k/hello-world/README.md

 # hello-world
-Hib there ...finally iam here to learn
+Hi there ...finally iam here to learn
 Step 3 done...
 Seyy you on screen